 Another benefit of external insulation is that it does not reduce room space or usable floor space within the home or building.

-However, in some cases, external wall insulation may require planning permission which can be time-consuming and has the potential to be rejected.
+However, in some cases, you may need to get planning permission for external wall insulation.
+The downside is that this can be time-consuming and could be rejected.
 Furthermore, if the walls are at all damaged or structurally unsound, external wall insulation will not be suitable.

 In other cases, external solid brick wall insulation may not be suitable, such as if you are insulating a flat – the whole building would need external wall insulation, and you may not have permission to do so.